 When you think knitting or crochet, you are making loops that link to each other.
-The starting slip knot is the first pad lock in place to prevent it from coming apart at the beginning.
+The starting slip knot is the first padlock in place to prevent it from coming apart at the beginning.

-Slip knots can be done many different ways.
-My mother may have showed me this version that I use today but I am not quite sure.
+Slip knots can be done in many different ways.
+My mother may have shown me this version that I use today but I am not quite sure.
 I do know that I have never changed the way I have done my slip knots in nearly the 30 years I have been crocheting.
-To me, it’s easy to remember and I have it done to a science without thinking about it much.
+To me, it's easy to remember and I have it done to science without thinking about it much.

 - Point your hand like you simulating a gun shape.

 - With your other hand, wrap the starting of the yarn around the pointer finger as illustrated in the tutorial below.
 You will have two loops on your finger.

 - Open the handle of your gun-shaped hand and clamp the yarn leading to the end of the strand and strand leading to the yarn ball.
 Provide a little bit of tension.

 - Your thumb side of your gun-shaped hand is the back of your hand.
 The pointer finger at the end is the front of the hand.